Search:

 Overall a great read, and please don’t think this book is just about the moon, as there is so much more in it, such as telescope buying advice and how to image the moon.

-Observing the Moon by Gerald North is available from Amazon now.
+Observing the Moon is available at Waterstones

 Stargazing Basics BookStargazing Basics is a book for the beginner, it mainly covers what to look for when purchasing basic astronomy equipment including binoculars or your first telescope.